 - Boosts curb appeal.
-Painting red brick can make a dark dismal home look fresh and inviting like nothing else can.
-And it can increase your homes value if it’s done correctly.
+Painting the red brick can make a dark, dismal home look fresh and inviting like nothing else can.
+And it can increase the value of your home if it’s done correctly.

 - Protection from elements.
-When your house is properly painted it acts as a sealant and protect against weather changes and moisture.
+When properly painted, your house acts as a sealant and protects against weather changes and moisture.

 - Easy to keep clean.
-Brick is naturally porous and dirt and debris can become trapped making it difficult to clean.
-Painting the brick provides a smooth surface that is much easier to clean with an occasional power washing.
+Brick is naturally porous, and dirt and debris can become trapped, making cleaning difficult.
+Painting the brick provides a smooth surface that is much easier to clean with occasional power washing.

 - Painting brick is permanent.
-Professinal painters know that once a brick is painted, it needs to stay painted.
+Professional painters know that once a brick is painted, it needs to stay painted.
 Consider this permanent unless you’re willing to fork over some major Dolla Dolla bills to have it removed.
 The good news is you can change the color.
-That was the winning decision with me!
+That was the winning decision for me!

 - Moisture can cause paint to chip.
 This is true for many home exteriors.
-Excessive moisture can be a concern with painted brick especially near the base close to the ground.
-Be preparred to repaint every 7-10 years depending on the quality of paint you use.
+Excessive moisture can be a concern with painted brick, especially near the base close to the ground.
+Be prepared to repaint every 7-10 years, depending on the quality of paint you use.
 We used the BEST paint by Sherwin Williams!

 - You may need to clean the exterior of your house more often.
-While painted brick is much easier to clean than natural brick, dirt and mildew will be more visable on the painted brick.
+While painted brick is much easier to clean than natural brick, dirt and mildew will be more visible on the painted brick.
 An occasional power washing will keep the painted brick crisp and clean.
-The service is affordable costing a couple hundered dollars if you don’t want to tackle it yourself.
-We own a power a power washer so we will DIY when it’s neccesary.
+The service is affordable, costing a couple of hundred dollars if you don’t want to tackle it yourself.
+We own a power washer, so we will DIY when it’s necessary.

 Do I DIY or hire an expert?